ERP vs MRP: Which Suits Your Modern Manufacturing Business?

 The nature of manufacturing is changing: scaling the capacity in small autonomous units, T-shape focus on value creation (manufacturing in our case) along the value streams, cloud software adds digital brand management, multi-channel sales etc. to the mix.

 We, at Katana, believe that high entry cost is impeding innovation at manufacturing space, and it can be addressed by offering an "affordable glue" to connect your business workflows.

 À la carte ecosystem: assemble the MRP/ERP system piece by piece from suitable SaaS offerings for the best match

-- With low entry cost: setting up the end-2-end process for designing, producing and selling the product has to be affordable
+With low entry cost: setting up the end-2-end process for designing, producing and selling the product has to be affordable

-- Self-onboarding: the time and material cost of onboarding and training process participants has to be small (general understanding of modern web apps and manufacturing flow should suffice
+Self-onboarding: the time and material cost of onboarding and training process participants has to be small (general understanding of modern web apps and manufacturing flow should suffice

 This approach introduces a whole new skill-set for a person filling in as CIO/CTO - SaaS tailoring, mastering the following:

 Establishing a Continuous Improvement/Tweak process: Jobs-to-be-done in an organisation evolve over time (it's a rapid process nowadays), there has to be an awareness regarding the fit-for-use and fit-for-purpose of used software at all times

-- Setting up a fast and lightweight process to evaluate SaaS offerings (as part of Continuous Tweak process)
+Setting up a fast and lightweight process to evaluate SaaS offerings (as part of Continuous Tweak process)